jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-04-04-set-up-taranis-x-lite/index.md

 ---
 path: '/fpv/set-up-taranis-x-lite/'
 date: '2019-04-04'
-title: 'Set up, configure and update Taranis X-Lite'
+title: 'Set up Taranis X-Lite and update OpenTX'
 author: 'Georgi Yanev'
 affiliate: 'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
 draft: false